Website Terms & Conditions and General Terms & Conditions

 We endeavour to provide clean toilet facilities at every venue.

 This is an interactive performance.
 Please DO NOT switch off your phones.
-Instead, text, Tweet and Facebook all you like.
-Photography without flash and Video Filming – for private use is encouraged.
-(Commercial photography and video filming is not permitted without prior agreement and payment of a location fee and performers fees).
+Instead, please share images and video clips all you like.
+Photography without flash and video filming for private use is encouraged.
+(Commercial photography and video filming are not permitted without prior agreement and payment of a location fee and performers fees.)

 Point of sale